 So what disrupts this process and leads to gallstones?

-When cholesterol and other matter within bile bind together and become more solid, they can become lodged in the inner lining of the gallbladder, growing into cholesterol gallstones over time.
+When cholesterol and other matter within bile bind together and become more solid, they can become lodged in the inner lining of the gallbladder, growing into gallstones over time.
 The exact reason that gallstones form isn’t agreed upon by most doctors or researchers.
 One of the leading theories is that they can form when your bile contains too much cholesterol, which can be caused from a poor diet or hormone imbalances.

 Usually, bile has the enzymes necessary to properly dissolve cholesterol released by your liver, but in some cases the liver might excrete more cholesterol than can be dissolved, so it builds up into solid pieces.
 Other reasons gallstones might form are because the bile duct valve stops working properly or because the liver starts making too much bilirubin (forming “pigment gallstones”), which is a chemical used to break down red blood cells.
 (3a)